sudormroot/ARC/README.md

 ### Horizontal pattern
-The pattern is shown as following, in which the two "xxxxx" marked shapes should be flipped over the axis of "******" respectively.
+The pattern is shown as following, in which the two "xxxxx" marked shapes should be flipped over the axis of "GGG...GGG" respectively.

    GG                GG
    G      R      R    G
    G      R      R    G
    G      RR     R    G
    G      RR     R    G
    G      RR     R    G
    G      R      R    G
    G      R      R    G
    G                  G
    GG                GG

 ### Identify the direction
 We use the following local angel pattern as fingerprint to find out the direction: